GitOps: Modern Kubernetes Cluster Management with Ankra

 kind: ImportClusterDeclares the type of resource to create (an imported cluster).

-metadata.nameThe name of your cluster.
+metadata.nameThe name of your cluster (matches directory name).

 spec.git_repository.providerThe Git provider (e.g., github, gitlab).